-A great example is the Mad Mimi Pricing Page.
+Joanna’s case study about the Mad Mimi Pricing Page is a great example.
 The experiments they ran resulted in a 500% lift in conversions.
 It also produced a beautiful, visual piece of content.

-case study experiment and its results have appeared in many marketing presentations.
+This experiment and its results have appeared in many marketing presentations.
 It’s also earned 21 links and 107 shares.

 This is the classic approach.
-Get a group of people to answer a few questions in an online survey.
+Get a large group of people to answer a few questions in an online survey.
 Analyze the data.
 Publish.

 Note: Since this was one, multiple choice question, it’s really a poll, not a survey.